 Pollonia village

-You can also get to Milos by ferry from the other Cyclades Islands (Santorini, Ios, Mykonos, Naxos, Paros and a few others) and also from Crete.
+You can also get to Milos by ferry from the other Cyclades Islands (Santorini, Ios, Mykonos, Naxos, Paros and a few others) and also from Crete, making it a perfect destination to include in your Greek island-hopping trip.

 Another option is to fly to Milos from Athens International Airport.
 The journey takes about 45 minutes.